himslm01/himslm01.github.io/java/utf8_character_encoding_windows.md

 # UTF-8 Character Encoding in Java on Windows

-## The problems that exist
+## The problem

 Below I will use a common library which converts HTML entities into their UTF-8 character, and I will create a unit test to confirm that the library is doing the correct job.

-I am only going to focus on the HTML entity `&pound;`, which should be converted into the UTF-8 character `£`
+I am only going to focus on the HTML entity `&pound;`, which should be converted into the character `£`

 I'm going to use Microsoft Visual Studio Code running on Windows to edit the source code.

-I have created a simple project in VSCode on Windows, and ensured that I'm creating UTF-8 files with LF only line endings - just as I might on other platforms.
+I have created a simple project in VSCode on Windows, and ensured that I am saving the source files as UTF-8 with LF only line endings - just as I might on other platforms.

 ![VSCode on Windows](../assets/images/java/utf8_character_encoding_windows_vscode.png)

-The code in `TestHTMLEntity.java` is very simple - just one assert in a test which is using a method in Apache's `commons-text` library to test the conversion of the HTML entity into its UTF-8 representation.
+The code in `TestHTMLEntity.java` is very simple - just one assert in a test which is using a method in Apache's `commons-text` library to test the conversion of the HTML entity into its character representation.

 ```java
 import static org.junit.Assert.assertEquals;